Gems of the Seine & Unforgettable Douro with Lisbon

 Pinhão

-Wake this morning in Pinhão, set on one of the prettiest parts of the Douro River.
+Wake this morning in Pinhão, set on one of the most picturesque parts of the Douro River.
 This small village is surrounded by terraced vineyards and produces exceptional Port wine.

 Scenic Freechoice: